vidardb/vidardb/docker_image/README.md

 REGISTRY=<YOUR REGISTRY ADDRESS> IMAGE=<YOUR IMAGE NAME> TAG=<YOUR IMAGE TAG> make docker-image
 ```

-## Installing MADlib
+## Enable AI support in your database

-[MADlib](https://madlib.apache.org/) supports big data machine learning in sql.
-If you want to install it for a new created database in the `postgresql` container, try the following command:
+VidarDB loves AI!
+Our bulit-in database has already installed [MADlib](https://madlib.apache.org/) which supports big data machine learning in SQL.
+If you want to use it in the `postgresql` container, try the following command:

 ```sh
 docker exec -it postgresql sh -c "install-madlib.sh -U <YOUR DATABASE USERNAME> -P <YOUR DATABASE PASSWORD> -D <YOUR DATABASE NAME>"